Nickolaus-Jackoski/Connect-4-Minimax-Alpha-Beta-Pruning-Project/README.md

-# Project Description: Connect Four AI using Minimax and Alpha-Beta Pruning in Java
+# Connect Four AI using Minimax and Alpha-Beta Pruning in Java

 ## Overview
 This project involves the creation of an AI for playing Connect Four, with the implementation of advanced algorithms such as minimax with alpha-beta pruning, and a added heuristic.
 The goal is to demonstrate proficiency in algorithm design, game theory, and Java programming.